Using our Car + Trailer:

 Suitable for competent drivers:

-Here at 2 Start Training we believe in providing our students the highest quality of training in order to pass their test.
+Here at 2 Start Training, we believe in providing our students with the highest quality of training in order to pass their test and completing one of our Car & Trailer B+E Training courses will give you the skills and knowledge that you need to pass your test.
 This video will help you to get an understanding of the coupling and uncoupling procedure that you will be required to demonstrate in your DVSA test.

-This video will walk you through the B+E reversing exercise and will give you a step by step guide on how to complete this manoeuvre properly.
+This video will walk you through the B+E reversing exercise and will give you a step by step guide on how to complete this manoeuvre properly, and what it would look like when completing your Car & Trailer B+E Training at 2 Start.

 There are a number of different entitlements to what you can and what you can’t tow which makes it difficult to know exactly what you can/can’t tow with your licence.
 The different licence entitlements and what they enable you to driver will be set out below.